 This practice helps limit any unauthorized access to the information you may still have open on your system.
 Company devices should only be powered on during work hours and should promptly shut off at the end of your workday.

 Cybersecurity Compliance Made Easy

 These are just a few of the best cybersecurity recommendations for working remotely.
 Depending on your industry, you should still speak with your immediate supervisor to ensure you’re obeying company protocol.
 Smart cybersecurity doesn’t take a break when the office is empty.
 For example, healthcare employees have to protect patient data per HIPAA, meaning cybersecurity is even more sensitive than ever.

 If you need a managed service provider and I.T. partner to help you navigate these guidelines, contact Cinch I.T. today for a free consultation.

 Connect with Cinch I.T. on Facebook, Twitter, and LinkedIn using the hashtag #cinchit.

 About Cinch I.T.

-Since 2004, Cinch I.T. has been providing customer-focused I.T. support for businesses of all sizes.
-Every element of its support is designed to provide not only the best I.T. solutions, but also the fastest and friendliest network and computer support in the industry!
+Since 2004, Cinch I.T. has been providing customer-focused I.T. services for businesses of all sizes.
+Every element of its support offers managed I.T. services with the fastest and friendliest computer support in the industry!
 Cinch is one of the nation’s fastest-growing I.T. franchises with 7 locations.
 To learn more, visit cinchit.com.
 For more information about franchise opportunities, visit cinchfranchise.com.